-Learn how to configure Kuba with the kuba.yaml
+Learn how to configure Kuba with the kuba.yaml file and understand advanced features

 like variable interpolation and secret paths.